Anal sex may be an acquired taste, but if done right, it can be a potentially amazing addition to anyone's sex life.

 It also helps that the butt just doesn't discriminate.
 We all have one, after all.

-So it doesn't matter if you're a man or a woman, cis or trans, straight or gay, the butthole is truly the most progressive of all orifices.
+So it doesn't matter if you're a man or a woman, cis or trans, straight, gay,or anywhere in between.
+The butthole is truly the most progressive of all orifices.

 Throughout the course of this guide to anal sex, I'll cover everything you need to know, from the planning to the actual act, so you can come out of this a true butt-loving champ.